intrepidkarthi/softwareengineer/README.md

 Recordings link: To be added <br/>
 <br/>

-## Session XI - 6th Nov 2021
+## Session IX - 30th Oct 2021
 Microservices, Containers, Serverless - Lambda, Docker & kubernetes<br/>
+DevOps & CI/CD - Ansible/Jenkins/Prometheus/Grafana<br/>

 Presentation link: To be added <br/>
 Reference link: To be added <br/>
 Recordings link: To be added <br/>
 <br/>

-## Session XII - 13th Nov 2021
+## Session X - 3rd Nov 2021
-DevOps & CI/CD - Ansible/Jenkins/Prometheus/Grafana<br/>
 Build an end-to-end app and deploy - vercel, heroku app deployment<br/>

 Presentation link: To be added <br/>
 Reference link: To be added <br/>
 Recordings link: To be added <br/>
 <br/>

 Thank you!